 Trend data: For all indicator displays, the yearly trend is limited to indicators with 3 or more years (including the current year) of comparable time series data.
 To see the trend click on “Yearly Trend” button on the display.
 Where 3 or more years of comparable data including the most recent year is not available, a “No time series data” message is shown on the display.

-The figure shows the proportion of young people aged 15-17 who, at the time of exit from out-of-home care, report they are receiving adequate assistance to prepare for adult life, 2018.
-The proportion reporting that they receive adequate support to make decision about their future was 63.8% for 2018.
+The horizontal stacked bar shows the proportion of young people aged 15–17 who, at the time of exit from out-of-home care, report they are receiving adequate assistance to prepare for adult life in 2018.
+Each stacked bar presented the proportion who reported receiving as much assistance as they need, some but they need more, or no adequate assistance.
+Data are disaggregated by Indigenous status, sex, age group, remoteness and living arrangement.

 Source: AIHW Out-of-home care survey national dataset 2018